 I’d say both!
 As my non-clinical practice of educating and training other therapists has expanded, I’ve had to make some changes to my clinical practice.

 Initially, I had to make a critical decision about whether I would accept insurance or only cash, and after much research about the cost of electronic health records, billing staff and rate of denials (along with constantly changing documentation requirements), I decided to take a gamble with an all-cash practice.

-Considering the average patient with vertigo sees 4-5 different MDs and spends over $2,000 just to receive an adequate diagnosis, we are offering an exceptional service with a remarkably high percentage of cured vertigo patients after only two visits with us, and a significant cost savings for the average patient.
+Considering the average patient with vertigo sees 4-5 different MDs and spends over $2,000 just to receive an adequate diagnosis, we are offering an exceptional service with a remarkably high percentage of cured vertigo patients after only two to three visits with us, and a significant cost savings for the average patient.

 What makes your approach unique, and how are you able to get such stellar results?

 My approach is unique because instead of focusing on one particular age group like pediatrics or geriatrics, and instead of focusing on one body system like the musculoskeletal system, I focus on one symptom.

 I spend an average of 30 minutes on the phone with each patient before the visit, and I offer visits in the patient’s home or hotel room, spending about two to two and a half hours at the initial session.
 My follow-up visits are 60-90 minutes.